Job Postings for Instructors

 These dossiers (“resumés” in eHR) should provide a description and record of an applicant’s professional and teaching accomplishments and strengths.
 Be sure to review the online job opening for the required qualifications related to the course section(s) for which you are applying.

 The Selection Committee will consider candidates on the basis of their qualifications as follows:

-- Effective interaction with adult students and colleagues in an inclusive manner
+- Teaching skills and effective interaction with adult students and colleagues in an inclusive manner

 If you are applying in more than one subject area, you may choose to customize your dossier for each area.

 Note: Due to file size limitations in the eHR Careers system (5MB maximum), you must assemble your teaching dossier into a single file before you upload it.
 (Note: Adobe PDF or Microsoft Word are the only accepted document formats.)
 We have created a brief tutorial that explains how to consolidate multiple documents into a single dossier.
 For clarity, please be sure to include your last name and term in the file name of your dossier (for example, smith-f2019 or smith-ceng-f2019).

 What documents should be included in your Chang School teaching dossier?